-With over 166 aquatic display habitats showcasing the extraordinary variety of sea life in the Pacific Northwest, the Vancouver Aquarium is definitely worth a visit, whether you're retired or have kids still in cloth diapers.
+With over 166 aquatic display habitats showcasing the extraordinary variety of sea life in the Pacific Northwest, the Vancouver Aquarium is definitely worth a visit, whether you're retired or have kids still in diapers.
 Located in Vancouver, British Columbia's famous Stanley Park, the Vancouver Aquarium is not just a tourist attraction, but also a non-profit foundation dedicated to marine research, conservation, and wildlife rehabilitation.

 Some of the Vancouver Aquarium's more well-known residents include Pacific White-Sided dolphins Spinnaker and Laverne, Beluga whales Imaq and Quila, and the eight enormous Stellar sea lions from the University of British Columbia's study of the animal.
 The Aquarium also features an indoor tropical rainforest habitat complete with tortoises, crocodiles, and piranhas.

 The Aquarium hosts a number of programs, camps and sleepovers for children and adults designed to promote interest in marine biology and conservation.
 Participants in the facility's Animal Encounter program can also interact with the dolphins, splash around with a Beluga whale, get up close and personal with a giant sea turtle, try their hand at training a sea lion, or make friends with a sea otter.

 The Aquarium also offers daily shows that are free with admission including: the Beluga training session, dolphin show, and sea otter talk.